Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Jessica Knight almost 4 years ago
+Jessica Knight over 4 years ago

 We demand that the Phoenix City Council not ask every single department to cut their budget by 25% except the Phoenix Police Department.
 Instead, they should reallocate a $25 million budget increase to mental health and youth programs.